ga4gh/vrs/docs/source/appendices/design_decisions.rst

     ...
   }

-During the "release and versioning" discussion at the GA4GH Connect April 2023 meeting the proposal delved into the idea of including the major version number in the VRS identifier itself.
+During the **release and versioning** discussion at the GA4GH Connect April 2023 meeting the proposal delved into the idea of including the major version number in the VRS identifier itself.
 Concern for the change in digests (and their derived identifiers) between major versions of the same VRS object will be clearly visible in the identifier itself if the major version is included in the identifier.